snakeleon/YouCompleteMe-x64/README.md

 Download and install the following software:

-- [python2][python-win-download].
+- [Python 2 or Python 3][python-win-download].
 Be sure to pick the version corresponding to your Vim architecture.
-It is _Windows x86-64 MSI installer_ if you are using the Vim previously linked.
+It is _Windows x86_ for a 32-bit Vim and _Windows x86-64_ for a 64-bit Vim.
+We recommend installing Python 3.
 - [CMake][cmake-download].
 Add CMake executable to the PATH environment variable.
 - [Visual Studio][visual-studio-download].
 Download the community edition.